Expanding the Neutral Atom Gate Set: Native iSWAP and Exchange Gates from Dipolar Rydberg Interactions: Abstract

 \section{Abstract}

-We present a native realization of iSWAP and parameterized \textit{exchange} gates for neutral atom quantum processing units.
-Our approach leverages strong dipole-dipole interactions between two dipole-coupled Rydberg states, and employs optimal control techniques to design time-efficient, high-fidelity gate protocols.
-To minimize experimental complexity, we utilize global driving terms acting identically on all atoms.
-We implement a noise-aware pulse selection strategy to identify candidate protocols with reduced susceptibility to certain noise sources, then analyze their performance under realistic noise sources -- including atomic motion, Rydberg decay, and experimentally motivated laser phase and intensity noise.
-For a $^{88}$Sr-based architecture, we demonstrate fast iSWAP gate protocols which exceed fidelities of $99.9\%$ under realistic experimental conditions.
-These results pave the way for expanding the neutral atom gate set beyond typical Rydberg blockade-based entangling gates.
+We present a native realization of iSWAP and parameterized \textit{exchange} gates for neutral-atom quantum processing units.
+Our approach leverages strong dipole-dipole interactions between two different dipole-coupled Rydberg states, employing optimal control techniques to design high-fidelity, time-efficient gate pulses.
+To minimize experimental complexity, we utilize global driving fields acting identically on all atoms and apply pulse smoothing techniques.
+While detrimental van-der-Waals interactions pose a significant challenge, we demonstrate that for both $^{133}$Cs, as a representative alkali atom, and $^{88}$Sr, an alkaline-earth species, high-fidelity pulses can nevertheless be obtained over a broad range of parameters.
+We identify candidate protocols with reduced susceptibility to noise and analyze their performance under realistic conditions, accounting for atomic motion, Rydberg decay, and experimentally motivated laser frequency and intensity noise.
+Crucially, we demonstrate that in both Alkali and alkaline-earth-based systems, we can obtain fast iSWAP gates with fidelities of $99.9\%$ under realistic experimental conditions.
+These results pave the way for expanding the neutral-atom gate set beyond conventional Rydberg-blockade-based entangling gates.